-Research Assistants support the Institute with research tasks, particularly with the Pandemic Backsliding Project.
-The current Research Assistants are Sandra Grahn, Palina Kolvani, Ana Good God, Martin Lundstedt, Shreeya Pillai and Natalia Natsika.
+Research Assistants support the Institute with research tasks, particularly related to the Case for Democracy project, FASDEM, and Demscore.
+The current Research Assistant is Martin Lundstedt.

 3 Historical V-Dem

 The project Historical V-Dem extends the data back in time and is also adding a number of indicators.
 The project collects both type (A) and (C) data.
 The historical data extends the coding of almost 200 V-Dem indicators (including about 130 Country Expert coded indicators) from 1789 to 1900 supplementing the current V-Dem coverage.
 Further, the Historical V-Dem data adds a number of new indicators, mostly covering the years 1789-1920.
 Some of these indicators might be extended forward in time, to the present, for future iterations of the V-Dem dataset.
 The Historical data collection started in December 2015 and is completed for the majority of 80 polities.
 However, coding is ongoing for a few additional countries, and these data will be added in future datasets.